SAKryukov/microtonal-fabric/article/multitouch/article.md

 ## The Problem: Keyboard Keys are not Like Buttons!

-So, why the multitouch control of the keyboard presents some problem.
-Well, it would be not a problem at all, but inertia of thinking could lead us in a wrong direction.
+So, why does the multitouch control of the keyboard present some problems?
+Well, mostly because the inertia of thinking could lead us in the wrong direction.

+The most usual approach is to take the set of keys of some keyboard and attach some event handler to each one.
+It looks natural, but it cannot work at all.

 ???